 The short tour lasts approx. 20 minutes and costs €55.
 It takes you through the centre of the Old City.
 The long tour lasts approx. 40 minutes and costs 80€.
 It takes you through the Ringstrasse + the Old City (this is the option we took).

-There are also carriage rides at the central Cemetery.
-The tour includes numerous memorial graves of prominent Viennese personalities like Mozart, Schubert, Beethoven, Hans Moser, Falco, Adolf Loos etc. If you’re not freaked out by Cemeteries this might be something that could tickle your fancy ; )
+There are also carriage rides at the Central Cemetery.
+The tour includes numerous memorial graves of prominent Viennese personalities like Mozart, Schubert, Beethoven, Hans Moser, Falco, Adolf Loos etc. So if Cemeteries don’t freak you out this might be something that could tickle your fancy ; )

 For an (even) more romantic experience, a company called Riding Dinner offers exclusive culinary horse carriage rides for 1 – 4 four people through the city centre.
 You can contact www.ridingdinner.com for more info or to make a booking.